-DIY Storage Box – Everyday I pick up “bits and bobs” round the house and I am never sure where to put them.
-Therefore I decided to make a fun storage box for this random stuff with no home, using old jeans and a cardboard box.
+Every day I pick up “bits and bobs” around the house and I am never sure where to put them.
+Therefore I decided to make a fun DIY storage box for this random stuff with no home, using old jeans and a cardboard box.

-I could’ve used any old cardboard box but the Ikea ones were the exact size I wanted (not too deep).
-Also they come in a pack of two which was perfect, as it ensured I had two matching storage boxes.
+I could’ve used any old cardboard box, but the Ikea ones were the exact size I wanted (not too deep).
+They come in a pack of two.
+This was perfect as it ensured I had two matching storage boxes.

 What you need to make a Denim DIY storage box

 - Ikea Pingla Storage Box – You can use other cardboard boxes of a similar size.